-The methodology detailing the project-specific Selection process, agreed by all Stakeholders, which will be applied to the Working Project Archive in order to create the Archaeological Archive.
+The methodology detailing the project-specific selection process, agreed by all stakeholders, that will be applied to the working project archive in order to create the archaeological archive.

 An individual who is competent in, and specialises in, collecting, recording, analysing, interpreting and/or reporting on specific materials, objects or scientific data.
 A Specialist will have developed expertise through the extensive study in their particular field, working to accepted standards of practice and ethics, and reporting in reputable peer reviewed sources.
 They should also be accredited in line with any recognition schemes in place for their field of expertise.

 The individuals or institutions with a stake in the formulation and implementation of the Selection Strategy.
 For example; the contracting unit or individual/group (e.g. universities and community groups) undertaking the project, the Collecting Institution accepting the Archaeological Archive, representatives of the developers or landowners, the Project Executive and Specialists working on the project.

 The records and materials gathered during an archaeological project and retained for analysis prior to selection for the archaeological archive.